 “No,” he said, So Alex, Callie does know why you were making a copy?”

-“I do know,” Callie said, “that Alex was making a forgery.
+“Yes,” Callie said, “I know that Alex was making a forgery.
 But we never expected someone to be killed.”

-“Are you done with modeling with Jim?” he asked.
+“I hope you are done with Jim?”
+Kochanski asked.

 She shook her head.
-“It does pay well, and we have kids in private school.
+“Modeling for him does pay well, and we have kids in private school.
 The public ones aren’t good.
 Even Max’s nephew, George, won’t come back.”

 “We are month-to-month,” Alex said, “with bills.”

 “And lots of credit card debt,” Callie added.